 not work in the SHI Group, we will broaden the scope of service to offer them as comprehensive solutions.
 In doing so, we hope to establish a new business model.

-We will collaborate with sales departments on proposals to advance the understanding that energy prices, includes after-sales support so that we can gain proper profit for products that are difficult to secure revenue only with the product itself.
-The SHI Group plans to increase net sales from its service businesses, which enjoy an operating profit ratio of 20% to 25%, to the to achieving this goal.
+We will collaborate with sales departments on proposals to advance the understanding that energy prices, shipping cost, and other indirect costs also constitute added value.
+We will offer comprehensive value that includes after-sales support so that we can gain proper profit for products that are difficult to secure revenue only with the product itself.
+The SHI Group plans to increase net sales from its service businesses, which enjoy an operating profit ratio of 20% to 25%, to the level of 250 billion yen in 2026.
+We are fully committed to achieving this goal.